Mister-Hope/Mister-Hope.github.io/src/en/software/nginx.md

 ## Configuration File’s Structure

-nginx consists of modules which are controlled by directives specified in the configuration file.
+Nginx consists of modules which are controlled by directives specified in the configuration file.
 Directives are divided into simple directives and block directives.
 A simple directive consists of the name and parameters separated by spaces and ends with a semicolon (`;`).
 A block directive has the same structure as a simple directive, but instead of the semicolon it ends with a set of additional instructions surrounded by braces (`{` and `}`).
 If a block directive can have other directives inside braces, it is called a context (examples: `events`, `http`, `server`, and `location`).

 Directives placed in the configuration file outside of any contexts are considered to be in the main context.
 The `events` and `http` directives reside in the `main` context, `server` in `http`, and `location` in `server`.